nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-18-deploy-multiple-sites-docker.md

 `137.220.37.65` typed in the browser is really `137.220.37.65:80`

 Note that the webpage is insecure.
-You'll see the padlock in your browser as red:
+You'll see a padlock with a red line through it.

 {% include image_center_caption.html
     caption = "Insecure page.
 It needs an SSL certificate." image = "assets/images/2021/nginx_docker_3.png"
 %}

-The login page for nginx proxy manager is located on port 81.
-Type in `137.220.37.65:81`.
-You should see a login page.
+The login page for Nginx Proxy Manager is located on port 81.
+Access `137.220.37.65:81` and a login page should appear.

 Login using the default credentials: